Earl Thomas’ release from Ravens was an overdue shot of humility for former Seahawk

 I can’t recall the safety being rude or condescending or phony to the media during his time here, and when you’re playing a game as emotional and taxing as football, that’s impressive.

-Truth, Part 2: Despite that, it seems somewhere along the way Thomas became an egomaniac that the Seahawks were wise to let go.
+Truth, Part 2: Despite that, it seems somewhere along the way Thomas became an egomaniac who the Seahawks were wise to let go.

 On Sunday, the Baltimore Ravens cut Thomas as his unpopularity in their locker room appeared to reach a crescendo.
 The tipping point came after he punched fellow safety Chuck Clark during practice last week.